fl-yu/CUT-RUNTools-2.0/docs/bulk-USAGE.md

 	[experiment_type]: CUT&Tag reads (bam files) should be shifted + 4 bp and − 5 bp for positive and
 		negative strand respectively, to account for the 9-bp duplication created by DNA repair of the nick by Tn5 transposase and achieve base-pair resolution of TF footprint and motif-related analyses.
+The resulting BAM files and following analysis such as TF direct binding analyis will be affected.
 			options: CUT&RUN or CUT&Tag (default)